EIA-Master/Project_2021_II/README.md

 # 1. Repository information

+This repository contains two main folders:

-This repository contains four main folders, all of the containing the corresponding code, data and images:
+- Sequential: This folder contains the code, the data and the images obtained for the sequential version of the program.

-- Sequential
+- Parallel: This folder contains three subfolders each containing different strategies of parallelization:

-- Parallel_v1
+       1. Parallel_v1

-- Parallel_v2
+       2. Parallel_v2

-- Parallel_v3
+       3. Parallel_v3

+each of this folders has the code, the data and the images obtained for each version of the parallel program.

 ## Modules shared by Sequential and Parallel: